pulin1103/ot-docs/site/en/codelabs/telink-openthread-hardware/en.index.lab.md

 This Codelab pulls the OTBR Docker image directly from the [OpenThread Docker Hub](https://hub.docker.com/u/openthread/).
 This image has been tested and verified by the OpenThread team.

-1. Pull the image
+1. Pull the image:

      ```console
      $ docker pull openthread/otbr:latest
      ```

-2. View the image list in the Docker container
+2. View the image list in the Docker container:

      ```console
      $ docker images